spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/template-list/README.md

 Displays configurable bundle templates list.
-List item contains template image if image is defined or name, if image is not defined and select button, which redirects to the configurator page.
+The list item contains a template image if the image is defined or a name if the image is not defined, and a "Select" button, which redirects to the configurator page.